UK broker TP ICAP to stop serving some EU clients, blames COVID-19

-LONDON, Jan 25 (Reuters) - British broker TP ICAP said on Monday it could not serve some clients in the European Union for the time being because COVID-19 had delayed completion of its new Brexit hub in Paris.
+LONDON, Jan 25 (Reuters) - British broker TP ICAP TCAPI.L said on Monday it has to stop serving some clients in the European Union for the time being because it does not yet have enough staff in its new Paris-subsidiary to meet French regulatory requirements.

-TP ICAP said this month that regulators would allow it to continue serving EU customers from London while it finalised preparations in France after Britain's transition arrangements following its departure from the EU came to an end on Dec.
-31.

-The EU refused to grant financial firms in Britain direct access to the bloc from Jan.
-1, meaning they would need branches or subsidiaries in the EU to continue serving clients there.
+The EU has refused to grant financial firms in Britain direct access to the bloc after post-Brexit transition arrangements came to an end on Dec.
+31, meaning they need branches or subsidiaries in the EU to continue serving clients there.

-TP ICAP said that, since making its earlier statement this month, French regulators had said brokers who want to provide investment services must not only have a unit in the bloc but must also be sufficiently staffed.
+French regulators have also said that brokers who want to provide investment services must not only have a unit in the bloc but also be sufficiently staffed, TP ICAP said.

-"However, due partly to the extraordinary circumstances relating to the COVID-19 pandemic ... it has not yet been possible to complete the relocation of staff to the EU 27 or the local hiring of brokers in the EU-based offices of TPIE as quickly as originally planned," the company said.
+"Due partly to the extraordinary circumstances relating to the COVID-19 pandemic ... it has not yet been possible to complete the relocation of staff to the EU 27 or the local hiring of brokers in the EU-based offices...as quickly as originally planned," the world's biggest interdealer broker said.

+TP ICAP said it needs to bulk up its Paris hub with between 60 and 100 staff.
+The 27 EU countries account for less than 10% of the company's revenues.

+The French regulator's stance indicates EU supervisors are holding their line by not tolerating financial firms with large London offices relying on thread-bare EU operations to serve clients in the bloc.

 On Jan.
 4, trading worth 6 billion euros ($7.3 billion) daily in euro-denominated shares moved from platforms in London to newly-created hubs in the EU without a hitch.